-- Fire severity data (from CALFIRE)
+• Fire severity data (from CALFIRE)

 - · LANDFIRE 2021 land cover data (wildland fire management programs of the USDA Forest Service and USDI)

 - Herbaceous cover (Region 5 MARS Team)

 - · California Forest Observatory (SALO)

-Updated FVEG; Methods for 2023 statewide updates to FVEG WHRtype, WHRsize, and WHRdensity biodiversity metrics .
+Updated FVEG; Methods for 2023 statewide updates to FVEG WHRtype, WHRsize, and WHRdensity

+An accurate depiction of the spatial distribution of vegetation/habitat types within California is required for a number of the metrics included in the CLM, particularly for some of the fire, forest and rangeland resiliency, and biodiversity metrics .
 The California Department of Forestry and Fire Protections CALFIRE Fire and Resource Assessment Program (FRAP), in cooperation with California Department of Fish and Wildlife VegCamp program and extensive use of USDA Forest Service Region 5 Mapping and Remote Sensing unit (MARS) data, has compiled the "best available" land cover data available for California into a single comprehensive statewide data set.
 The data span a period from approximately 1990 to 2014.